maheshsabnis/intern_aug_blaze/README.md

     - Add a method of name vowels() to return numberb of vowels() in string e.g. a,e,i,u,o,u
     - Add a method of name getNoOfStatements() to return number of statements in string.

+# Date 17-08-2021
+1. Create a CheckBox list, that will show list of Courses selected by the student.
+Courses are stored in the Course array as follows
+    - Courses=[ {CourseId:101,CourseName:'C++', Fees: 1000}, .......  ]
+        - Add Multiple Courses e.g. Java, C#, .NET, JSP, Node.js, React, Angular, ect.
+    - USer can select Multiple Courses.
+The Total COurse fees must be shown to the user based on the Course Selection
+2. CReate a Table Dynamically based on Products ARray as
+    - Products = [{ProductId:101, ProductName:"Laptop", CategoryName:"Electronics", Price:55666}.....]
+        - Add 20 Records for Categories as Electronics, Electrical, Fashion, Food
+    - Above the table display RadioButton List showing Categories
+    - When the End-USer select a Category by clicking on the RAdio Button, the Table SHould SHow only those Products
+    - Note: Do not USe ES 6 Methods like forEach, map(), filter(), find(), replace(), match(), etc.